 Regarding the effect on credit history, a deed instead of foreclosure or a short sale are not as adverse an event as the forced foreclosure.
 However, even after a foreclosure or bankruptcy, some lenders will provide loans after 7-10 years.
 The borrower may have some obstacles to overcome to prove to a lender he or she is once again credit-worthy.

 Question 12: How long will a bankruptcy or foreclosure stay on my credit report?

 Bankruptcies and foreclosures can remain on your credit report for 7 to 10 years.
-However, there are lenders who will consider an applicant who went through a bankruptcy as recently as two years ago, provided good credit has been re-established.
+However, some lenders will consider an applicant who went through bankruptcy as recently as two years ago, provided good credit has been re-established.
 A lot depends on when the bankruptcy was discharged and what credit the borrower has re-established since.
 It is usually better for the applicant if more time has passed.
 Another consideration will be the circumstances surrounding the bankruptcy.
 Was the borrower forced into bankruptcy due to financial difficulties resulting from a job loss, or was the borrower’s credit overextended due to excessive expenditures?